alephium/old-wiki/src/Frequently-Asked-Questions.md

 ### What is your token symbol?
 ALPH

+### Where can I learn everything about Alephium in 5min?
+You can quickly get a very good overview about everything regarding Alephium in (this Medium post)[https://medium.com/@alephium/tokenomics-of-alephium-61d59b51029c]

 ### WHEN MOON?
 1ALPH always amounts to 1ALPH.
 The journey is the destination!